Boeing F/A-18E/F Super Hornet: Avionics

-Initially, the Super Hornet's avionics and software had a 90% commonality with that of the F/A-18C/D fleet at the time.
+Initially, the Super Hornet's avionics and software had a 90% commonality with that of the F/A-18C/D fleet at the time, with further upgraded avionics introduced in successive Blocks.
 Differences include an up-front touchscreen control display; a large multipurpose color liquid-crystal display; and a fuel display.
 The Super Hornet has a quadruplex digital fly-by-wire system, as well as a digital flight-control system that detects and corrects for battle damage.
 Initial production models used the APG-73 radar, later replaced by the AN/APG-79 active electronically scanned array (AESA).
 The AN/ASQ-228 ATFLIR (Advanced Targeting Forward Looking InfraRed), is the main electro-optical sensor and laser designator pod for the Super Hornet.
 The communications equipment consist of an AN/ARC-210 VHF/UHF radio and a MIDS-JTRS low volume terminal for HAVE QUICK, SINCGARS and Link 16 connectivity.

 The defensive countermeasures of Block I aircraft includes the AN/ALR-67(V)3 radar warning receiver, the AN/ALE-47 countermeasures dispenser, the AN/ALE-50 towed decoy and the AN/ALQ-165 Airborne Self-Protect Jammer (ASPJ).
 Block II aircraft replace the ALQ-165 with the AN/ALQ-214 Integrated Defensive Countermeasures (IDECM) system, consisting of internally mounted threat receivers and optional self-protection jammers.
 Interior and exterior lighting on the Block II was changed to allow the use of night vision devices.
 The older ALE-50 decoys are being replaced by ALE-55 towed decoys, which can transmit jamming signals based on data received from the IDECM.
-The improved AN/ALQ-214 jammer was added on Block II aircraft.